 In addition, an individual who is a displaced homemaker or single parent also will be considered a first-time homebuyer if he or she had no ownership interest in a principal residence (other than a joint ownership interest with a spouse) during the preceding three-year time period.”

 10. Know the Lender You’re Working with, what Fees are Involved

 Michael Moskowitz, President, Equity Now

-Moskowitz also believes it’s vital to ask your lender about any upfront fees, such as a lender fee, an appraisal fee, or prepaid interest, to apply for the loan and are they refundable?
-Also, ask if there are overlay costs to the agency (GSE/GNMA) guidelines which make it more difficult to get the loan approved.
+Moskowitz also believes it’s vital to ask your lender about any upfront fees, such as a lender fee, an appraisal fee, or prepaid interest, to apply for the loan, and are they refundable?
+Also, ask if there are overlay costs to the agency (GSE/GNMA) guidelines, making it more difficult to get the loan approved.

 The first question Moskowitz suggested is how long you will remain in the property.
 If it is a dozen years or so, it makes sense to get a 30-year fixed-rate loan.
 But if it is only five years, consider getting an adjustable-rate mortgage (ARM) for the big savings on your mortgage payments.”

 11. Budget for Home Expenses and Utility Bills

 “The biggest tip is to consider future expenses, especially your energy costs for your new house.
 It is easy for first-time homeowners to get caught up in the rush of buying their first house and all of the benefits that come with it.
 Also, remember to manage budgets and cut expenses where it makes sense.
 One area to watch is energy costs.

 If the homebuyer lives in a state with an electric choice, you can often save 20-30% on home energy charges compared to standard utility electric rates.
 This could add up to thousands of dollars in saving annually.”